RuanCosta-Jitterbit/webappsnap/README.md

 This tool was made to make documentation easier.
 However, the code needs constant nurturing and updating.
 With every change to PMM, something usually changes.

 - CSS selectors in PMM have not been created consistently and often change.
-- Some UI interactions are difficult to automate.
-Anything requiring a lot of user interaction needs specialised coding.
-Examples include: creating and logging into accounts, adding or deleting items from the inventory, changing settings.
+- Some UI interactions are difficult to automate, especially where the text (e.g. an account name or password) can't be hard-coded.

 ### Changed CSS selectors